syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 ### Apply customized theme from Theme Studio

-Create custom themes by modifying the existing themes from Themestudio.
+Create custom themes by modifying the existing themes from Theme studio.
 To apply a custom theme in the application by using the following reference.

 {% tabs %}